shoros55/SamProject1/README.md

 # PlantsAvailabilities
 My project is called PlantsAvailabilities.
-It is a user friendly, streamlined program designed to be used by my work at an interior plant leasing company.
+It is a user friendly, streamlined program designed to be used at the interior plant leasing company where I work.
 This App's function is to be able to call on local plant availability database for ordering purposes, as well as regression analysis of expected price per plant by size, and bar plot of percentage of availability by region.
 The user can search for the specific plant and size desired and quickly return a list of nurseries with availability.

 library(shiny)